jacobvsdanniel/LORE/README.md

 - Curated key semantics taxonomy
   - A manually curated taxonomy of important semantics about DG pathogenicity in the knowledge graph
+  - Use the github LORE Key-Semantics module to use the taxonomy as tags and add them to the knowledge graph

 The dataset is publicly available:
 - Li, P.-H. (2025).
 LORE PMKB-CV [Data set].
 Taiwan AI Labs. https://doi.org/10.5281/zenodo.14607639